Best Car Shampoos: Protect Your Paint and Boost the Shine

 - Wash your vehicle as frequently as possible to prolong the paintwork.
 Also, clean bird droppings as soon as you can so that it doesn’t stick to the paint.

-A: Getting the best shampoo depends on what you are looking for in a cleaner, but any one of the car shampoos on our review could work for you.
-However, Chemical Guys Mr. Pink Super Suds Car Shampoo stood out for us as a gentle yet effective cleaner.
+Getting the best shampoo depends on what you are looking for in a cleaner, but any one of the car shampoos on our review could work for you.
+However, Chemical Guys Mr. Pink Super Suds Car Shampoo stood out for us as a gentle yet effective cleanser.

-A: Expensive shampoos are usually priced between $20 to $50, and that’s because they come as car wash kits or large 1-gallon bottles.
+Expensive shampoos are usually priced between $20 to $50, and that’s because they come as car wash kits or large one-gallon bottles.
 It’s possible to get the same product for a more affordable price but in a smaller size of up to 32 ounces.

-We chose Chemical Guys Mr. Pink Super Suds Car Shampoo as the best car shampoo because it’s safe for all exterior and interior parts of your vehicle.
+We chose Chemical Guys Mr. Pink Super Suds Car Shampoo as our top pick because it’s safe for all exterior and interior parts of your vehicle.
 It’s also a great car shampoo for weekly car maintenance.
 The Turtle Wax ICE Snow Foam Car Wash is worth considering if you are looking for an affordable car shampoo that can last through several car washes.